umap-project/umap/docs/settings.md

 #### UMAP_ALLOW_ANONYMOUS

-Should uMap allows user without an account to create maps.
+Should uMap allows user without an account to create maps (default is False).

 Can be set through env var: `UMAP_ALLOW_ANONYMOUS=1`